 Life size story portals, short films, and other hands-on interactives delve into five specific areas of the Universal Declaration of Human Rights: economic opportunity, equal rights, safe communities, education, health and environment.

-Upstanders include historic leaders Nelson Mandela, Susan B. Anthony, and Jane Addams; artists and athletes Theaster Gates and Carli Lloyd; advocate Malala Yousafzai; and teenagers Marley Dias, and Jack Andraka who raises awareness of the need for diversity in children’s literature and reminds us that we have the power to make a positive impact at any age.
+Upstanders include historic leaders, Nelson Mandela, Susan B. Anthony, and Jane Addams; artists and athletes, Theaster Gates and Carli Lloyd; advocates, Malala Yousafzai; and teenagers, Marley Dias and Jack Andraka, who raise awareness of the need for diversity in children’s literature and remind us that we have the power to make a positive impact at any age.

 Immerse yourself into life-size, touch screen Story Portals that delve into digital stories on each Upstander, enabling visitors to put themselves in the shoes of these heroes and come away inspired to create positive change in the world.